jetbrains-academy/kotlin-onboarding-introduction/Part1/WarmUp/Collections/task.md

 It takes one parameter `Char` (character) and compares it to character `A` (for characters we need to use single quotes).

-We can rewrite this example by the following way with the `for` loop:
+We can rewrite this example with the `for` loop in the following way:
 ```kotlin
 var result = ""
 for (symbol in "ABCDDD") {